British Gas Tariffs Vs EON Tariffs: Business and Home Energy

 If your home energy fixed-term contract has ended, you will will revert to your energy supplier's standard variable contract - where the price you pay for your domestic gas and domestic electricity will fluctuate based on the price of wholesale energy.

-Of course, in 2023, domestic energy prices are subject to the Energy Price Guarantee, so at time of writing prices are capped at a set price, while the business energy market is uncapped, but discounted.
+Of course, in 2024, domestic energy prices are subject to the Energy Price Guarantee, so at time of writing prices are capped at a set price.

 You will not be legally tied into a deemed rates contract in the same way you would be for a formal one.
 You can terminate the agreement at any time provided you switch to a new energy supplier.
 You will not receive a penalty charge for switching suppliers.